The Comedy about Spies: Reception

 The Comedy about Spies received generally positive reviews.
+It was nominated for the Olivier Awards 2026.
 Ryan Gilbey of The Guardian gave it four out of five stars, calling it "delightfully silly show" and stated that "I was crying helpless tears of laughter within the first five minutes."
 Clive Davis of The Times gave it four out of five stars, stating that though "the cascade of gags and puns does begin to flag slightly in the final quarter... this is just the kind of outrageously inventive humour that the world needs at the moment".